Feminism of Madonna: Negative and mixed

-Neutral, reviews on criticisms and an aged Madonna
+Neutrality, views on criticisms and further polarization as an aged woman

 Zoe Lewis, a contributor from The Times, added the phrase "Madonna syndrome" to her description that "women are often the worst enemies of feminism because of our genetic make-up".
 In Lonette Stonisch's view, feminists believe that the "traditional feminists persistently misread Madonna, either because they feel threatened by her victories, or because they wish she'd keep her clothes on, or because they want a more serious examination and resolution of feminine objectification".
 At some stage of her career, some considered agents from lesbian feminism "responsible" for the fact that Madonna "remains misunderstood in certain quarters".

 Some feminists, Guilbert said, "vigorously" reviewed Madonna but "they don't really choose sides".
 He cited Yvonne Tasker and Mary Joe Frug.
-Even Frug, was "afraid" that the work of Madonna might be misinterpreted; saying she herself believes in some Madonna's feminists declarations, but she worries: "There probably a number of people who won't.
+Even Frug, was "afraid" that the work of Madonna might be misinterpreted; saying she herself believes in some Madonna's feminists declarations stating: "There probably a number of people who won't.
 Anyone who looks as much as sex worker as she does couldn't possibly be in charge of herself, they are likely to say".

-Madonna polarized views as her career continued as an aged woman.
+Madonna further polarized views as her career continued as an aged woman.
 In a famous citation, Piers Morgan blasted Madonna's version of feminism.
-The editors of Ageing Women in Literature and Visual Culture (2017) decry that as Morgan proclaimed himself an "ardent feminist", he used Madonna's repudiation of cultural norms relating to aging to attack feminism itself.
+The editors of Ageing Women in Literature and Visual Culture (2017) decry that as Morgan proclaimed himself an "ardent feminist".
 "It seems feminism is acceptable only at the expense of the exclusion of ageing women", they concluded.
 Niamh Middleton from Feminist Studies in Religion criticized Morgan, and his article entitled "Falling off the stage, Madonna, is God's way of telling you you're too old to cavort like a hooker" as a result of her falling stage in the Brit Awards 2015.

-Professor Churchwell claimed in 2018, that Madonna "remains the hero of her own story, rejecting the pieties of certain versions of feminism and insisting that no one else defines her".
-During the heyday of her feminist attention, Madonna declared: "There is these days, a whole polemic among feminists, and some of them believe I have set the women's movement backward.
+On the other hand, Madonna once stated about her feminist reception: "There is these days, a whole polemic among feminists, and some of them believe I have set the women's movement backward.
 Others, on the contrary, claim that I have helped its progress.
 I myself think that intelligent women don't see me as a threat".
 Ann Brooks, pointed out in Postfeminisms: Feminism, Cultural Theory and Cultural Forms (2002) that Madonna's defense against some of the charges made by feminists about her work is to assert "authorial intentionality" and "unified identity".